seanf316/PC-Haven/README.md

 `As a User I would like the ability to search for a product so that I can see if the site sells it`

-At anytime the user can click the Search icon on the Navbar to reveal the Search input, here the user can enter their search query and then they will be brought to the Products Page where their search results will appear.
-If there are no results for the user's query text will display advising User and buttons Home and Contact Us are displayed.
+At any time the user can click the Search icon on the Navbar to reveal the Search input, here the user can enter their search query and then they will be brought to the Products Page where their search results will appear.
+If there are no results for the user's query text will display advising the User and buttons Home and Contact Us are displayed.

 ![Search](/docs/readme_screenshots/search.webp)
 ![Search Results](/docs/readme_screenshots/search_results.webp)